Reddsoul/Galf-Webapp/README.md

 6. Tap through each hole and enter your score
 7. On the last hole tap **Finish** — a review screen shows the full scorecard.
 Add optional notes, then tap **Save Round**.
 Your handicap updates immediately.

 > In Detailed mode, if your course has yardages and you have clubs in your bag, Galf suggests a club sequence for each hole's distance.
+If no full club fits the remaining distance, it falls back to the nearest partial wedge swing (e.g. `SW ¾`) — but only if you have entered partial distances for that wedge.
 For simulator rounds, putts are auto-rolled (with realistic distribution) and applied if you don't tap the Putter yourself.

 ---